 Leggings, loincloth and belt

 Ötzi’s “trousers” consisted of two separate leggings approx. 65 cm in length.
-They were made from strips of domestic goat and sheep hide.
+They were made from strips of domestic goat.
 The tops of the leggings were reinforced with leather strips and were knotted onto the belt with an additional leather strip.
 At the bottom of the leggings were loops that were fastened to the shoes.
 The leggings had been worn for some time and had been repaired in several places.

 Ötzi’s underwear